rodlaf/rodlaf.github.io/index.md

 <br/>

 Hello!
 I'm Rodney.
 I've recently earned a Bachelor's from Harvard University, where I studied Applied Mathematics and Computer Science.
-I was born and lived partly in La Paz, Bolivia, while also having grown up extensively in the American Midwest and South during separate periods in my life.
+I was born and raised in La Paz, Bolivia, while also having grown up extensively in the American Midwest and South during separate periods in my life.

 I'm on a full-time job hunt in tech (I know) and I aspire to begin a PhD in machine learning within